Module 1: Lab - Transaction Classification Application

 - Creating Azure OpenAI API resource and deployment of

-model - Configuring OpenID Connect in Azure.
+text-davinci-003model - Configuring OpenID Connect in Azure.

 - Setting Github Actions secrets